-On June 24, Disney confirmed that all 9 floors of rooms in the tower are undergoing a complete refurbishment with the new theming debuting in fall 2021.
+On June 24, Disney confirmed that all 9 floors of rooms in the tower were undergoing a complete refurbishment with the new theming that officially debuted in fall 2021.

-Once work in the tower is finished, the rooms inside the Garden Wing on the shore of Bay Lake will undergo refurbishment.
+With the work in the tower now finished, the rooms inside the Garden Wing on the shore of Bay Lake will undergo refurbishment.

 As you can see below, the bathrooms are spacious, well-lit, and, most importantly, have a spacious counter with two sinks that are much better quality compared to the old ones.